-Vancouver added attackers Sebastián Fernández and Nicolás Mezquida to its roster on Wednesday, hoping to bolster an attack that lost its biggest weapon recently.The Vancouver Whitecaps added a bit of South American flavour on Wednesday, as the club announced that it has signed Uruguayans Sebastián Fernández and Nicolás Mezquida.
+Vancouver added attackers Sebastián Fernández and Nicolás Mezquida to its roster on Wednesday, hoping to bolster an attack that lost its biggest weapon recently.The Vancouver Whitecaps added a bit of South American flavor on Wednesday, as the club announced that it has signed Uruguayans Sebastián Fernández and Nicolás Mezquida.

 The pair join the Whitecaps from Boston River in the Uruguayan Segunda Division, with Fernández heading to Vancouver on a one-year loan while Mezquida leaves his old club on a full transfer.

 Both players are capable of playing in the midfield and up top, which could help the Whitecaps fill the gaping hole in the attack left by departed MLS Golden Boot winner Camilo Sanvezzo.